 When you are ready to finalize your decision, you can easily accept or decline your offer of admission.

 Accept your offer today and pay the non-refundable $250 enrollment confirmation fee – your confirmation isn't complete without it.
-We encourage you to submit your enrollment confirmation as soon as possible to receive information about course registration, orientation programs, and to activate your Universal Account and Western email address.
+We encourage you to submit your enrollment confirmation as soon as possible.
+Confirmation deadlines vary by quarter and are outlined in your admission packet.
+Fall students need to submit no later than the May 1 national deposit deadline or within 2 weeks of being admitted, whichever is later.
+After confirming you will receive information about course registration, orientation programs, and to activate your Universal Account and Western email address.

 Online: Once you receive your admissions packet in the mail you can confirm and pay using our online payment system.